This 1-week Oman itinerary will help you to discover the best places to visit.

 After a hike, which was longer than I anticipated, I arrived at a stunning natural pool.

-The hike takes about 1,5 hour, one way.
+The hike takes about 1,5 hours, one way.

-Make sure to wear some good shoes.
+Make sure to wear some sturdy shoes.

 I was glad there were other tourists because I wouldn’t have dared to jump in and swim through the narrow opening.